academix0/academix0.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is part of the Department of Integrative Structural and Computational Biology at Scripps Research.
-We are based in La Jolla, CA, though we have many lab members and contributors distributed throughout the US and Canada.
+Info Lab is a part of the College of Computing and Informatics, Sungkyunkwan University (SKKU), and members of the Lab are leading research activities in several areas of biomedical and information security.

 {%
   include figure.html
   image="images/scripps-research-email-logo.png"